cameronaziz/triplebyte/README.md

 # Triplebyte Interview
-A basic setup with a frontend, backend, and a cat.
+A basic setup with a frontend, a backend, and a cat.
+* Concurrenlty configured - run `yarn dev`.
+* VSCode debug setup - run Launch Debug.
+* Github Codespaces supported
 ### Frontend
 Create React App with the Typescript template.
 Firebase connection to the backend service.
 ### Backend